-Relative differences in attractiveness can contribute to an individual plant’s role in the network if pollinator foraging preferences introduce differences in the number or distribution of links connecting nodes.
+topic sentence first to set stage for what this paragraph is about.
+Relative differences in attractiveness can contribute to the role of an individual plant in the network if pollinator foraging preferences introduce differences in the number or distribution of links connecting nodes.
 Centrality describes the node’s topological position within the network i.e. its functional role within a community (González, et al. 2010).
-Centrality measures are estimates of relative influence, for example in food webs, centrality measures have received attention for their ability to identify keystone species (Estrada 2007, Jordán, et al. 2006).
-Within populations, links between nodes act as mating probabilities and centrality has been shown to increase plant fitness due to relative differences in attractiveness between conspecifics (Gómez and Perfectti 2011) i.e. more attractive plants were more central and had higher fitness.
+Centrality measures are estimates of relative influence and can be used to identify keystone species (Estrada 2007, Jordán, et al. 2006).
+Within populations, links between nodes act as mating probabilities, and centrality has been shown to increase plant fitness due to relative differences in attractiveness between conspecifics (Gómez and Perfectti 2011).
+More attractive plants are more central in the network and also have higher relative fitness.
 Within a community, being more attractive is only a benefit if the pollinators also visit other members of the same plant species.
-For example, if pollinator-mediated facilitation through increases in joint attractiveness than a plant will be more central, but primarily connected to heterospecifics.
-Thus using an individual-network approach can provide novel approach to the mechanisms that underlie how plants influence the interactions of other plants.
+For example, if pollinator-mediated facilitation increases joint attractiveness than a plant will be more central, but it will be mostly connected to heterospecifics.
+Thus, using an individual-network approach can provide novel approach to the mechanisms that underlie how plants influence the interactions with? other plants through pollinators?.
+The purpose of this paragraph is a bit hazy to me - is it about centrality mostly and what it means in an individual-network? if so, state that and then frame clearly and logically.

+topic sentence - short one - is the purpose to articulate benefits of individual-networks?
 Using a trait-based, individual approach can provide a more mechanistic understanding of network structures that arise from pollinator sharing (Woodward, et al. 2010).
 Modules are network structures consisting of densely connected nodes that interact more strongly with each other than the rest of the network.
 Within species-based interaction networks, modules can be considered biologically significant co-evolutionary units (Donatti, et al. 2011, Olesen, et al. 2007).
 These structures can arise even in very short flowering seasons (Morente-López, et al. 2018), and their membership is constrained by phenology (Tur, et al. 2015, Valverde, et al. 2016) and spatial location (Dupont, et al. 2014).
-Previous individual-based approaches have revealed the importance of inter-individual variation as conspecifics can belong to different modules (Tur, et al. 2015).
-Individual based modularity will shed light on how pollinator preferences structure plants into groups that interact more strongly with each other.
+Previous individual-based approaches have demonstrated the importance of inter-individual variation as conspecifics can belong to different modules (Tur, et al. 2015).
+Individual-based modularity can shed light on how pollinator preferences structure plants into groups that interact more strongly with each other.
 Nestedness is a quantitative measure describing the functional redundancy of a network i.e., resilience (Bascompte and Jordano 2013).
 In nested networks, specialized nodes i.e. those with fewer interactions are linked with generalized nodes i.e. well connected nodes.
-Differences in attractiveness can alter quantity and breadth of floral visitors, thus these trait-mediated influences of generalization can contribute to overall network hierarchy and provide information on traits that contribute to network stability.
+Differences in attractiveness can alter quantity and breadth of floral visitors, thus these trait-mediated influences of generalization can contribute to overall network hierarchy and provide information on traits that contribute to network stability. ok.... how cow batwoman - I get it you are working through all network ideas - ok. flow a bit more?